axonops/documentation/docs/operations/cassandra/restore/overview.md

-AxonOps provides a restore functionnality from previous Cassandra snapshots within the `Operations > Backups & Restore > Restore` menu.
+AxonOps provides a restore functionnality from previous Cassandra snapshots.

+The functionality is accessible via ***Operations > Backups & Restore > Restore***

 !!! infomy